ae-314/memory-palace/2026-05-27-memory-palace.md

 ## What We Learned

 - How to structure a multi-file Pygame project cleanly (strict file responsibilities: no game logic in ui.py, no pygame calls in palace.py)
-- How to build a correct 3D perspective camera from scratch — view matrix, basis vectors, perspective divide — and debug subtle orientation bugs (cross-product order)
-- How to use painter's algorithm with SRCALPHA surface batching for semi-transparent face fills without per-frame allocation overhead
-- How to use Claude Code to iterate rapidly on visual design: describe what looks wrong, get targeted geometry or camera fixes back immediately
+- How to use Claude Code to iterate rapidly on visual design — describing what looked wrong and getting targeted fixes
+- How to integrate CC0 open-source game assets (Kenney 1-Bit Pack) and build a custom sprite picker on top of them
-- How breaking a big feature ("make rooms look 3D") into small concrete sub-tasks makes progress visible and reversible
+- How breaking a big feature ("make rooms look like Stardew Valley") into small concrete sub-tasks ("simpler floor", "corner decos", "two-panel view") makes progress visible and reversible

 ## Future Improvements

 - Screen recording / YouTube demo
 - Sound effects and background music (Pygame mixer)
-- Custom room builder (add your own rooms beyond the six prebuilt ones)
-- Quiz result tracking and progress charts
+- Animated room transitions
-- More quiz modes (fill-in-the-blank, symbol recognition)
+- More quiz modes (fill-in-the-blank, element symbol recognition)
+- Mobile / web port
 - Victory screen when all 118 elements are learned